Alpaca

 A neutral comparison of alpaca and llama fiber in finished garments, with a focus on feel, weight, and practical use.

 Alpaca and llama fiber share a South American heritage, yet their textile properties diverge in ways that matter to fiber artists, clothing manufacturers, and consumers alike.
-The differences extend beyond simple touch - they affect warmth, durability, pricing, and the final product's intended use.
-Understanding what sets these two fibers apart helps buyers make informed decisions about which material will best serve their specific needs, whether that's a luxury sweater or hard-wearing outerwear.
+The differences extend beyond simple touch - they affect warmth, durability, pricing, and the final product’s intended use.
+Understanding what sets these two fibers apart helps buyers make informed decisions about which material will best serve their specific needs, whether that’s a soft next-to-skin sweater or hard-wearing outerwear.

 For broader context, browse the Alpaca guides.